Falco927/MS2-ftmp-/README.md

  ## Media
   Most of the animation images used in this project were based on Memory game : [youtube tutorial](https://www.youtube.com/watch?v=sId4aKhogac&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&index=4)

+ ## Self-Evaluation
+  I enjoyed the process of "building" the project but in some areas, it was hard for me  to tackle some challenges due to the lack of knowledge, especially Javascript, which I tried to implement some code and in end I found myself overcomplicating and creating unecessary issues.

+  When I started this project all the cards were organised and aligned but as I was moving forward i tried to implement the horizontal flip and instead of finishing with desired  design and style I

  ## Acknowledgements
   * Thank you for my mentor's advice and support.
   * Thank you to the tutors at code institute for the continuous support and feedback.